CalebH1208/MR_Data_Visualization_Tool/README.md

 This code is implmented using mainly python3, PyQt6, and matplotlib.
 There are abundant resources online for learning how to use these.
 The executable file was created using pyinstaller.
-If changes are made to the /dev/data_viewer.py, an undated .exe can be made with:
+If changes are made to the /dev/data_viewer.py, an undated .exe can be made with the following command run from the root directory:
 ```
-pyinstaller --onefile --icon=../dist/mrlogo.ico -w 'data_viewer.py'
+pyinstaller --onefile --icon './dist/mrlogo.ico' -w './dev/data_viewer.py'
 ```

 ### Contributing